top of page

 Pediatric Dentistry

-What Does a Pediatric Dentist Do?
+What Does a Dentist Do?

-Pediatric dentists fulfill many important functions pertaining to the child’s overall oral health and hygiene.
+Dentists fulfill many important functions pertaining to the child’s overall oral health and hygiene.
 They place particular emphasis on the proper maintenance and care of deciduous (baby) teeth, which are instrumental in facilitating good chewing habits, proper speech production, and also hold space for permanent teeth.

 Other important functions include:

-Monitoring growth – By continuously tracking growth and development, pediatric dentists are able to anticipate dental issues and quickly intervene before they worsen.
+Monitoring growth – By continuously tracking growth and development, dentists are able to anticipate dental issues and quickly intervene before they worsen.
 Also, working towards earlier corrective treatment preserves the child’s self-esteem and fosters a more positive self-image.

 Prevention – Helping parents and children establish sound eating and oral care habits reduces the chances of later tooth decay.
-In addition to providing check ups and dental cleanings, pediatric dentists are also able to apply dental sealants and topical fluoride to young teeth, advise parents on thumb- sucking/pacifier/smoking cessation, and provide good demonstrations of brushing and flossing.
+In addition to providing check ups and dental cleanings, pediatric dentists are also able to apply dental sealants and topical fluoride to young teeth, advise parents on thumb- sucking/pacifier, and provide good demonstrations of brushing and flossing.

 Intervention – In some cases, pediatric dentists may discuss the possibility of early oral treatments with parents.
-In the case of oral injury, malocclusion (bad bite), or bruxism (grinding), space maintainers may be fitted, a nighttime mouth guard may be recommended, or reconstructive surgery may be scheduled.

 Eruption of Your Child’s Teeth